BrittanyNicholeHilliard/web-sprint-challenge-javascript-fundamentals/README.md

 Closure is nesting code inside of other code.
 The child can reach up to the parent for access to its variables.

 4. Describe the four rules of the 'this' keyword.
+ 1: window binding is the default and will bind to the open window
+2: implicit binding is the most common and applies to objects with methods
+3: explicit binding immediately invokes a function and passes the arguments as an array
+4: new binding invokes a function as a constructor which passes properties to a newly created object

 5. Why do we need super() in an extended class?

+so you can call functions onto a parent objec

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.